uynitsuj/uynitsuj.github.io/_posts/2023-04-09-sparks-of-agi.md

 #### TL;DR
 In this paper, Bubeck et al. investigate an early version of GPT-4, a large language model developed by OpenAI, which they contend belongs to a new cohort of models exhibiting more general intelligence than previous AI models.
-The authors demonstrate GPT-4's ability to solve novel and difficult tasks across various fields, such as mathematics, coding, vision, medicine, law, and psychology, without special prompting.
-Its performance is notably close to human-level and surpasses prior models.
+The authors demonstrate GPT-4's ability to solve novel and difficult tasks across various disciplines, such as mathematics, coding, vision, music, medicine, law, and psychology.
+Its performance is close to human-level and surpasses prior models.

 <br>